 \paragraph{Algebra.} Algebraic geometry, whose connection to computer vision is well established, is our main tool for the theoretical study of the triangulation of problem (L1).
 Fundamental theory regarding the point multiview variety is found in \cite{faugeras1995geometry, Hartley1997, Hartley2004}, in particular for two and three views.
 The paper \cite{trager2015joint} by Trager et. al. serves as a survey for the algebraic properties of this multiview variety.
 For applications, finding a good set of polynomial constraints satisfied by the point correspondences is important, this is precisely the work of \cite{agarwal2019ideals} by Agarwal et al.

 Regarding the algebra of lines in a computer vision setting, Kileel presented in \cite[Definition 3.9, Theorem 3.10]{Kileel_Thesis} several types of multiview varieties with respect to a point-line incidence relation in $\PP^3$ in 3 views, and their basic properties.
-One of those types is called the LLL-multiview variety and constitutes a special case of the more recent work by Breiding et. al. \cite{breiding2022line}, where they study the algebraic properties of the line multiview variety.
+One of those types is called the LLL-multiview variety and constitutes a special case of the more recent work by Breiding et. al. \cite{breiding2022line}, where they study algebraic properties of the line multiview variety.
 Furthermore, a recent manuscript \cite{2303.02066} studies the polynomial constraints satisfied by line correspondences.

-\paragraph{Projective Reconstruction.} Different approaches to triangulation of points have been considered in the literature, in particular for two views \cite{hartley1997triangulation,kanazawa1995reliability,kanatani2005statistical,kanatani2008triangulation,beardsley1994navigation,beardsley1997sequential}.
+\paragraph{Projective Reconstruction.} Different approaches to the triangulation of points have been considered in the literature, in particular for two views \cite{hartley1997triangulation,kanazawa1995reliability,kanatani2005statistical,kanatani2008triangulation,beardsley1994navigation,beardsley1997sequential}.
 Hartley and Sturm compare many different approaches in \cite{hartley1997triangulation}, including the ``midpoint'' method.
-The midpoint method inputs a point correspondence in two views and outputs the midpoint of the line segment determined by the points on the two back-projected lines (rays) that are closest two the other.
+The midpoint method inputs a point correspondence in two views and outputs the midpoint of the line segment determined by the points on the two back-projected lines that are closest to each other.
 In other words, it finds the midpoint of the common perpendicular to the two back-projected lines.
 This is a natural approach, but it has several downsides, also pointed out in \cite{beardsley1994navigation,beardsley1997sequential}.
 Importantly, it is not \textit{projectively invariant}.
 A projectively invariant reconstruction has the property that acting on the cameras by a global projective transformation induces the same action on the triangulated point or line.
-Instead, Hartley and Sturm propose minimizing the reprojection error as the optimal triangulation method, which accepted as a standard formulation \cite{stewenius2005hard}.
+Instead, Hartley and Sturm propose minimizing the reprojection error as the optimal triangulation method, which is accepted as a standard formulation \cite{stewenius2005hard} and it is projectively invariant.
 In \cite{stewenius2005hard}, the focus is on triangulation via minimizing reprojections errors in three views and the authors point out that three views often lead to greater stability and stronger disambiguation compared to two views.